 Just like the snake has, since forever, fascinated mankind, the Bulgari Serpenti, inspired by the mystique of the reptile, continues to stun stylistas and watch-freaks alike.
-After its last serpentine forays into BaselWorld 2011 and then in 2012, the Bulgari Serpenti is back with a hiss in 2013.
+After its last serpentine forays into BaselWorld 2011 and then in 2012, the Bulgari Serpenti was back with a hiss in 2013.
 In its latest offering, Bulgari irradiates the signature-sheen of the selection with the new Bulgari Serpenti Tubogas 2013 collection.
-First created as necklaces, rings, bracelets and accessories, and interpreted as watches since the 1940’s, Serpenti is synonymous with eternal life and beauty.
-The line has stories aplenty that surround it as it surrounds the wrists that can afford to yield its adorned charm and unabridged beauty.
-From the design’s historical connect in Cleopatra to its modern-day christening of elegance on the wrist of Elizabeth Taylor the collection’s charms are unyielding.
+First created as necklaces, rings, bracelets, and accessories, and interpreted as watches since the 1940s, Serpenti is synonymous with eternal life and beauty.
+The line has stories aplenty surrounding it as it surrounds the wrists that can afford to yield its adorned charm and unabridged beauty.
+From the design’s historical connection in Cleopatra to its modern-day christening of elegance on the wrist of Elizabeth Taylor, the collection’s charms are unyielding.

 Exuding those charms is the 2013 collection, comprising of four variations, named after old-fashioned gas tubes.
-In tribute to Bulgari’s brilliance of craftsmanship accomplished in the 70’s, the latest creations feature the ‘spirotube’ or meshed-metal links, alternating steel and 18K pink gold in contemporary executions.
+In tribute to Bulgari’s brilliant craftsmanship in the ’70s, the latest creations feature the ‘spirotube’ or meshed-metal links, alternating steel, and 18K pink gold in contemporary executions.
 There are two-tone single or double-coil variations staging sophisticated numerals.
 While gilded hour-markers stand out strikingly against a sunburst guilloché opaline black dial, the crown comes set with a stunning pink cabochon-cut rubellite.
-The double-coil two-tone model features a bejeweled bezel set with 38 diamonds (approx. 0.29 cts), whereas the single-coil variation comes in both gemset and non-gemset versions.
+The double-coil two-tone model features a bejeweled bezel set with 38 diamonds (approx. 0.29 cts), whereas the single-coil variation comes in gem-set and non-gem-set versions.

-This remarkably supple timepieces from the snake-themed line flow all the way up to the forearm like (embellished) second skin.
+These remarkably supple timepieces from the snake-themed line flow all the way up to the forearm-like (embellished) second skin.
 Watch less, more jewelry, Bulgari’s timeless goldsmith techniques stand markedly in the Serpenti Tubogas 2013.

 [Via – Watchprosite]